pjambet/blog/content/posts/go-tcp-server.md

 As mentioned earlier, the previous version was subject to race conditions.
 We can keep leaning on goroutines to improve it and avoid these issues.

 We are going to introduce a new goroutine to handle all the operations on the map in a way that makes concurrent writes impossible.
-In order to achieve this we will need to use channels, for goroutines to communicate.
+In order to achieve this we will need to use channels for goroutines to communicate with each other.
+We will also introduce a new goroutine with the sole purpose to control the reads and writes to the map.
 We will refer to this new coroutine as the **DB coroutine**.
+This is done with the `handleDB` function.

 The key compoment of this new version is the use of a channel field as part of the data being transmitted back to the **DB coroutine**.
-This is what allows to achieve bi-directional communication.
+This is what allows us to achieve bi-directional communication.
 In other words the **client-specific coroutines** can send data back to the **DB coroutine** and the **DB coroutine** can send data back to the specific coroutine that send said data.

 This version is inspired from [this example][stateful-goroutines] from Go by Example: